jkerkela/best-ml-stock-predictor/README.md

 Background:

-This repository is for playing with Tensorflow for building stock price predictor.
+This repository is for playing with Tensorflow for building stock price predictor (currently inactive).